-The exercise served to quantify the Group's exposure to the climate scenarios proposed by the ACPR, particularly the potential increase in death/disability and term creditor insurance claims.
+The exercise served to quantify the Group's exposure to the climate scenarios proposed by the ACPR, particularly the potential increase in personal risk and term creditor insurance claims.
 It also highlighted the resilience of the Group's liabilities in the face of climate risk.
-The potential increase in loss ratios caused by the occurrence of physical risk could be offset to some extent by an increase in premium rates for death/disability and term creditor insurance policies.
+The potential increase in loss ratios caused by the occurrence of physical risk could be offset to some extent by an increase in premium rates for personal risk and term creditor insurance policies.
 Moreover, the Group's exposure to mortality risk through its death/disability and term creditor insurance policies is partially offset by its exposure to longevity risk through its pension contracts.

-When renewing its reinsurance coverage each year, the Group is also exposed to various climate risks, including the risk of an increase in the price of reinsurance and/or a decrease in the availability of natural disaster cover, or a mismatch between the duration of the reinsurance cover - generally one year - and that of the insurance cover which may extend over several years.
+When renewing its reinsurance coverage each year, CNP Assurances is also exposed to various climate risks, including the risk of an increase in the price of reinsurance and/or a decrease in the availability of natural disaster cover, or a mismatch between the duration of the reinsurance cover - generally one year - and that of the insurance cover which may extend over several years.

-The Group's offices and employees are located in countries (76% in Europe and 24% in Latin America) which, due to their level of development, are not considered as being the most vulnerable to climate events likely to severely disrupt their operations.
+Regarding its internal operations, CNP Assurances' offices and employees are located in France which, due to its level of development, is not considered as being the most vulnerable to climate events likely to severely disrupt its operations.
 Physical risk is managed through the regular updating of the business continuity plan to ensure business continuity for employees in the event of the occurrence of climatic hazards.
 It will nonetheless be important to reliably measure the exposure and vulnerability of production resources to various climate risks in the coming years, based on different global warming scenarios.